-Drugs and alcohol are always fun at first.
+There’s a reason why people use drugs or alcohol as coping mechanisms.
 They produce feelings of pleasure that keep you coming back.
 However, these substances will turn on you with continued use.
 You go from being high to feeling low.
 If you feel depressed or anxious every time you consume alcohol or take drugs, you may have co-occurring disorders.
 Addiction can often trigger a mental health issue that requires a mental health treatment center, such as anxiety or depression.

 2. Every Time You Get Depressed, You Drink or Take Drugs